Mad Dog killings: Bernard and Ruth Speyer (January 5, 1957)

 On January 5, 1957, Taborsky and Culombe robbed a shoe store in North Haven, Connecticut.
 They forced the store's owner, 44-year-old Frank Adinolfi, into a back room, and Culombe pistol-whipped him.
 Believing him to be dead, they then stole $62 combined from the cash register and Adinolfi's wallet.
 They also robbed 48-year-old Bernard Speyer and his 45-year-old wife Ruth, who were customers in the store and witnesses to Adinolfi's beating, of an unknown amount of money before forcing both to kneel on the floor and fatally shooting them both in the back of the head with a .38 caliber pistol.
-The Speyers were survived by their 19-year-old son, a student at the New England Conservatory of Music.

 Although Adinolfi was severely injured and left for dead, Adinolfi survived the attack and told police that upon entering the store, Taborsky had requested to see size 12 shoes.
 Upon a lengthy review of prison records, authorities noted Taborsky wore the same size.
-Police showed Adinolfi a photograph of Taborsky and Culombe, and Adinolfi made a positive identification of Culombe.
+Police showed Adinolfi a photograph of Taborsky and Culombe, and Adinolfi made a positive identification of Culombe as the man who had pistol-whipped him.